Report unwanted noise from retail, commercial or industrial premises

 Typical issues associated with commercial premises include:

-Typical issues with industrial noise will include the noise from the above operations when associated with an industrial premises.
-This includes activities such as manufacturing, heavy processes, dismantling and assembly, refining, servicing and repairing.
+Typical issues with industrial noise will also include activities such as manufacturing, heavy processes, dismantling and assembly, refining, servicing and repairing.

 Some premises may not have been subject to planning controls or there may be other circumstances leading to a noise nuisance.
 In such circumstances where we have been able to gather appropriate evidence and the noise impact has been assessed as excessive, we may be able to take action to address an environmentally unsatisfactory situation separate to a development approval.